Newest Restaurant Supply and Restaurant Equipment

 Personality is also key when you are hiring your bartender.
 People expect the bartender to be friendly.
 They should be able to converse easily with the customers.
 Customers should find the bartender charming and pleasant to talk to.
 It is common for those who are ordering drinks in the bar to expect the bartender to have a conversation with them.
 The bartender you select should be able to do this while also keeping up with their job.

-Choosing the right bartender incorporates everything from selecting someone that is good with customer service and sales to finding someone that can work clamly under pressure.
+Choosing the right bartender incorporates everything from selecting someone that is good with customer service and sales to finding someone that can work calmly under pressure.
 This decision is as important as your selection of a manager or chef.
 You want to learn everything you can about your potential candidates and make a fully informed decision.
 Hiring the wrong person can hurt your business, but hiring the right one can enhance your profits greatly.

 Found this article helpful?
 Read more relevant articles and how-to's in the food service industry.